 Also known as detox, medically managed services are the highest level of care in addiction treatment and involve 24 hours of hands-on medical care and the administration of medical interventions.
 This is reserved for people for whom addiction comes with a medical need.
 Typically, people with marijuana use disorders alone don’t require medical detox.
 However, if a medical need is present, you may need this level of care.
 If you have used other drugs, especially benzodiazepines or alcohol, while in active addiction, medical detox is the safest way to start your recovery journey.
 Medical detox can alleviate withdrawal symptoms, treat co-occurring medical issues or injuries, and avoid serious complications.

-This level of care includes inpatient treatment and partial hospitalization.
-Inpatient treatment is highly intensive and can help people with ongoing medical concerns and people who need 24-7 medical monitoring.
-Some drugs can have dangerous post-acute withdrawal symptom for up to a few weeks and round the clock medical monitoring is ideal in such cases.
-In this level of care, you will receive extra stability medical, emotional, or psychological needs that require a higher level of care.
+This level of care includes residential treatment and partial hospitalization.
+Residential treatment is highly intensive and can help people with ongoing clinical concerns.
+Some drugs can have dangerous post-acute withdrawal symptoms for up to a few weeks and daily therapy is ideal in such cases.
+In this level of care, you will receive extra stability for your emotional or psychological needs that require a higher level of care.

 Also called IOP, this is a level of care in which clients live independently but spend more than nine hours in treatment every week.
 This level of care is marked by high-intensity clinical therapies with a degree of independence and self-sufficiency.
 Though you live on your own or in sober living residence, you will still have access to highly structured care.
 Therapies can include one-on-one sessions, group sessions, family therapy, and much more.